do-community/hacktober-board/readme.md

 ## Hacktober Board

-Hacktober-board is an **Open Issues** Board for Hacktoberfest.
+Hacktober-board is an unofficial **Open Issues Board** for [Hacktoberfest](https://digitalocean.com).
 This project is built in Laravel using MySQL as database.

 It is intended to help users, especially beginners, finding issues they can contribute to in order to participate in [Hacktoberfest](https://hacktoberfest.digitalocean.com).

-Initially created at Shark-a-Hack September 2019 edition.
+Initially created at the internal DigitalOcean Hackaton a.k.a.
+Shark-a-Hack, September 2019 edition.

 Front-end Design by [Eileen Ani](https://github.com/eileenani).

 ## Setting Up a Dev Environment

 A Docker dev environment is included.
 You'll need Docker and Docker Compose installed.

-After cloning the project, copy the `.env

 ### Running the App on Docker